burrt/compsci-docs/_v1/solid-principles.md

 ## Dependency Injection

-> Is a set of software desgin principles and patterns that enable us to develop loosely coupled code.
+> Is a set of software design principles and patterns that enable us to develop loosely coupled code.

 In its general form, it would be described as above.
 Designing loosely coupled code tends to adhere to other SOLID principles naturally; for example, it often does not violate the DRY and O/C principles.

-For .NET Core for example, it injects or resolves the dependences a class explicitly needs through its IoC (Inversion of Control) Container - adding your service implementations is as simple as adding it to the service collection with a method extension.
+For .NET Core for example, it injects or resolves the dependencies a class explicitly needs through its IoC (Inversion of Control) Container - adding your service implementations is as simple as adding it to the service collection with a method extension.

 ### Explicit Dependencies Principle